 - We will communicate our restart plans with employees, students, vendors, and community members openly and clearly as necessary.
-As needed, WDT will issue emergency notifications and timely warnings to students, employees, and related stakeholders.
+As needed, WDT will issue emergency alerts and timely notifications to students, employees, and related stakeholders.

 - Significant concerns will be immediately communicated to relevant SD leaders and the Governor's Office, as appropriate.

 - Coordination and collaboration with other educational institutions will occur wherever possible.

 - Protocols have been established for "return to work" communications so employees are empowered with timely, relevant, and accurate information to inform their personal decisions and actions.

 - A workplace signage plan will be developed to provide clear directions throughout Western Dakota Tech facilities and intentionally shape individual behaviors and campus traffic to comply with established guidelines.

 - Liability processes will be developed to mitigate college exposure with COVID-19 issues.

 - Training and support have been provided for employees regarding work conditions on campus.
 Additional information will be shared as conditions change and as updates are developed.

 - Communications will be prepared in anticipation of various scenarios including incidents of active cases with employees and students.

 Western Dakota Tech is currently limiting the use of COllege facilities by non-WDT groups through the Spring 2021 semester.
 This strategy will allow for WDT's students, faculty, and staff to use the large meeting spaces for classes and activities and meet CDC and local requirements for social distancing.
 All external requests for facilities usage are provided to the President's Office for consideration and will be approved only in situations where the event can be conducted following WDT, local, and State guidelines.